CESM-Development/data-publishing/README.md

 ### Create mapfiles
 1. Make a new directory within your configuration directory called `mapfiles`.
 2. Edit `scan_comp_freqdir_freq_var.sh` for path and dataset ID.
+3. Duplicate the `scan_<component><frequency>.sh` file for however many component/frequency pairs are needed.
+Edit the component/frequency listed in each of the files.
-3. Run `scan_<component><frequency>.sh` files to generate the checksums and create mapfiles.
+4. Run `scan_<component><frequency>.sh` files to generate the checksums and create mapfiles.
 If it is an urgent request, you can turn off the checksums in the configuration file, but it is best to do this during this time if possible, as it may require re-doing steps if you do checksums later.
 Note that the scan step takes a while, but can be run simultaneously for various components in multiple terminal windows.
-4. Concatenate all mapfiles into single mapfile by going into the `mapfiles` directory and running `cat ucar.cgd.cesm2.<specific_dataset_name>.<component>.proc.<freq>_ave.*.txt > ../ucar.cgd.cesm2.<specific_dataset_name>.<component>.proc.<freq>_ave.xx.txt`.
+5. Concatenate all mapfiles into single mapfile by going into the `mapfiles` directory and running `cat ucar.cgd.cesm2.<specific_dataset_name>.<component>.proc.<freq>_ave.*.txt > ../ucar.cgd.cesm2.<specific_dataset_name>.<component>.proc.<freq>_ave.xx.txt`.

 ### Once configuration is set up, you are ready to publish the dataset
 Note that these steps take a while, and must be done in order for each dataset, but can be run simultaneously for various components in multiple terminal windows.
 It may be useful to run all three commands in a script for each component.